aigrowthtools/aigrowthtools.github.io/_posts/2026-06-18-grammarly-review-2026.md

 | **Word count** | Unlimited | Unlimited |

 ### Is the Free Plan Actually Useful?
 Yes — significantly.
 Grammarly's free plan provides unlimited basic grammar, spelling, and punctuation checking across all 1M+ integrations.
-For casual wishes, students on a budget, and anyone who wants a safety net for obvious errors, the free plan delivers genuine daily value at zero cost.
+For casual writers, students on a budget, and anyone who wants a safety net for obvious errors, the free plan delivers genuine daily value at zero cost.

 The upgrade to Pro makes sense when you need tone detection, clarity improvements, vocabulary suggestions, plagiarism checking, or GrammarlyGO.
 For bloggers and professional writers, these Pro features produce measurably better content quality.